kalmyk/fox-wamp/README.md

 ### Subscribe Options
 * retained: boolean, corresponding values from key value storage will be returned as immidiate events.
 * reducer:
+* filter: condition to filter messages that accepted by the subscription

 ### Aggregate Engine for the data streams